What is ACARS?

 - Adjust the RTL-SDR tuner gain under the SDRSharp configure button for best reception.

 - Set the receive mode to AM.
-For now turn OFF the squelcher and turn OFF Filter Audio.
+For now turn OFF the squelcher.
 You may experiment later with the squelcher on and with audio AGC if you’d like.

 Note, if you are experienced with the SDR-Radio software, you may want to use it instead of SDR#.
 With SDR-Radio you can output multiple ACARS frequency channels to the same audio device instead of just one.
 This will increase the number of decoded messages you get, but it could also cause more trouble if multiple ACARS messages are broadcast simultaneously.

 There are many software packages that can be used to decode the received ACARS packets.
 PlanePlotter is one good decoding program.
 It has a trial period of 21 days after which you must purchase a licence for 25 euros.
 Acarsd is a free decoding program that also works well.
 AirNav ACARS is another paid decoding program, but is a little pricer than PlanePlotter.

 Go to the PlanePlotter website, scroll down and download and install the latest PlanePlotter version.

 - Open PlanePlotter.
 Click on the “I/O Settings” icon that looks like a spanner with an ‘i’ to its left.
 You can see the icon name by hovering over it with your mouse.

 - Ensure that the option “ACARS reception from audio input is checked”.
 Push OK.

 - Go to Options->Audio->ACARS->Source.
 Ensure that the audio source that SDRSharp is outputting to is selected.